Long Beach (LB) is one of the larger cities in California with its own ports, shopping centers, and beaches.

 California State University, Long Beach.
 Read more at Wikipedia.

 The city also has its own Airport, convenient for domestic flights, and less crowded than the nearby LAX.

-Over the years, I enjoyed many of those places and attractions, including visits the Aquarium, going on a cruise to Mexico, boarding a boat to Catalina Island, a harbor cruise from Rainbow Harbor, dining at Shoreline Village, attending New Year's party at the Queen Mary – and much more.
+Over the years, I enjoyed many of those places and attractions, including visiting the Aquarium, going on a cruise to Mexico, boarding a boat to Catalina Island, a harbor cruise from Rainbow Harbor, dining at Shoreline Village, attending New Year's party at the Queen Mary – and much more.